Flying with your dog to Mexico City (CDMX)

 Best neighborhoods in Mexico City for traveling with a dog

-It’s still dog-friendly, but in a more polished way.
+Polanco offers a different experience.
+It’s more upscale, cleaner, and very well maintained which will be appealing if you’re looking for a quieter and more structured environment.
+It is dog-friendly but in a more polished way.
 You’ll find good green spaces, wide sidewalks, and access to high-quality services like vets and pet stores.
-It doesn’t have the same casual, lived-in dog culture as Roma or Condesa, but it’s very easy to navigate with a dog and feels safe and predictable.
+It doesn’t have the same casual dog culture as Roma or Condesa, but it’s very easy to navigate with a dog and feels safe and predictable.

+Juárez sits somewhere in between.
+It gives you central access to a lot of the city without being as busy or dense as Roma or Condesa.
 It’s a good option if you want convenience but a slightly more relaxed pace.
-Walking with a dog here is still manageable, and you’re close to key areas, but it doesn’t have quite the same concentration of parks and dog-focused spaces.
+Walking with a dog here is still manageable and you’re close to key areas.
+It doesn’t have quite the same concentration of parks and dog focused spaces however.

 Dog-friendly accommodation in Mexico City